humhub/humhub/protected/humhub/docs/guide/developer/modules.md

 }
 ```

+By default the `disable()` function will clear the following data:

+ - Execute your modules `uninstall.php` migration script
+ - Clear all `ContentContainerSettings` and global `Settings` related with this module
+ - Clear the `module_enabled` entry

 > Note: The default implementation of `disable()` will clear some module data automatically as the modules global and ContentContainer settings, profile and space module relations.

 #### Handling the enabling and disabling of this module for a given space or profile